CoreDumped-ETSISI/FridgeAPI_WEB/README.md

 [![Dependencies Status][npm-image]][npm-url]

-A RESTful API with web for management in the [CoreDumped](http://coredumped.es/) association.
+A RESTful API with web for the "Fridge Store" management in the [CoreDumped](http://coredumped.es/) association.

 ## Install